Sam Deering: Playing career

 Deering joined Cheltenham Town on 5 July 2012, spending two years at Whaddon Road before moving to Conference South side Whitehawk in 2014.
 Deering was named in the Conference South team of the season for 2014–15 alongside teammates Nick Arnold and Lee Hills.

 Shortly after Steve King's departure as manager at Whitehawk, with his contract due to expire at the end of the season, Deering joined Ebbsfleet United for an undisclosed fee in March 2016.
 Deering joined Billericay Town for the 2017–18 season.

 On 14 November 2019, he went back full-time when he signed for National League side Dagenham & Redbridge on a two-year deal.
 He was released by Dagenham along with five others in June 2021 following the expiration of his contract.

 Deering joined Farnborough in July 2021.
 He went on to win the 2021–22 Southern League Playoffs with Farnborough, scoring the winner in the 86th minute to make it 2–1 against Hayes & Yeading United in the playoff final, earning Farnborough promotion to the National League South.

 On 2 February 2023, Deering signed for Bishop's Stortford.

 On 10 August 2023, Deering signed for Brentwood Town.
 Six days later, Romford announced Deering had joined the club on a dual registration deal.
-At the end of that season, he helped Romford win the 2024 FA Vase final, scoring the second goal in a 3–0 win over Great Wakering Rovers at Wembley Stadium.
+At the end of that season, he helped Romford win the 2024 FA Vase final, scoring the second goal in a 3–0 win over Great Wakering Rovers at Wembley Stadium, in which he won Man of the match.

 Deering signed for Saffron Walden Town on 23 June 2024, later becoming player/assistant manager at the club.